powerflo-data/Final-Project-Ironhack/README.md

                "Pop","Punk","Reggae","Rock", "Rock ’n’ Roll", "Ska", "Traditional"]
 ```

-Via the spotipy API, I used the genre names to find multiple playlist for each genre, then gathered all the containing songs per playlists per genre. <br>
+Via the spotipy API, I used the names of each genre to find hundrets of playlist per genre, then gathered all the containing songs per playlists per genre. <br>
 Result: more than 300k songs

 # 1 Data Cleaning
 There can be multiple genres assigned to an alblum or an artist.
-Since its the decision of the artist, there might be even main and subgenres assigned to the song.
+Since its the decision of the artist, there might be a couple of main-genres and subgenres assigned to the song.
 To continue working with only 18 main genres while there is only one genre assigned to each single song, I used a matching algorithm to decide which main-genre gets assigned to a song.
 I created a dictionary having 18 main-genres as keys and using sub-genres as values.
-The sub-genres I used are listed below each genres: [Wikipedia -> Musicgenre](https://de.wikipedia.org/wiki/Kategorie:Musikgenre) <br>
+The sub-genres I used for the dictionary are listed below each main-genre: [Wikipedia -> Musicgenre](https://de.wikipedia.org/wiki/Kategorie:Musikgenre) <br>

 ### Assigning the main-genre: